 He came to South Africa in 1923 to work with the deaf and in the 1930s headed the Athlone School for Coloured blind children near Stellenbosch.
-In 1939 he opened the first workshop for blind Africans in South Africa ”” Ezenzeleni, in Roodepoort—where he served as superintendent until 1950.
+In 1939 being in the Cape for 15 years he moved to Witwatersrand and he opened the first workshop for blind Africans in South Africa ”” Ezenzeleni, in Roodepoort””where he served as superintendent until 1950.

 Already in his 70s and the subject of wide publicity, he spent a night and a day in prison before being paroled with the rest of his sentence suspended.
 He left soon afterwards for Britain, where he died in 1970.
 His autobiography, Suspended Sentence, was published in 1965.